Last updated: 19 April 2026

-Bitcoin crossed $72,000 on April 9, 2026, and the total crypto market added roughly $100 billion in value within 24 hours.
-The catalyst: President Trump announced a two-week ceasefire between the United States and Iran, removing the geopolitical pressure that had been suppressing risk appetite across global markets since early April.
+Bitcoin crossed $72,000 on April 9, 2026, and the total market added roughly $100 billion in value within 24 hours.
+The catalyst: President Trump announced a two week surge between the United States and Iran, removing the geopolitical pressure that had been suppressing risk appetite across global markets since early April.

 Key Highlights